just1ngray/jgit/README.md

             be prompted to choose a 'from' branch (with the default being the repo's default branch).
     clean
-        Delete local worktrees that do not have corresponding remote branches
+        Delete local worktrees that do not have corresponding remote branches, and deletes branches which are not checked out by any worktree.
+This does not delete remote branches.
+    help
+        Prints this message

 Typical usage: